basho/basho_docs/source/languages/en/riak/ops/running/recovery/failed-node.md

 ## General Recovery Notes

-When a Riak node is to be recovered, general rules of recovery apply depending on what failed in particular.
+A Riak node can fail for many reasons, but a handful of checks can cover the most glaring problems.
 Check for RAID and file system consistency, faulty memory, fully functional network connections, etc.

 When a failed node comes back up, ensure that it has the same node name as before it crashed.
 Changing the node name makes the cluster assume this is an entirely new node, leaving the old one still as part of the ring.

-During the recovery process hinted handoff will kick in and update the data on the recovered node with updates accepted from other nodes in the custer.

-As a side effect, your cluster may temporarily return "not found" for objects that are currently being handed off (see our page on [[Eventual Consistency]] for more details on these scenarios, in particular how the system behaves while the failed node is not part of the cluster).
+During the recovery process hinted handoff will kick in and update the data on the recovered node with updates accepted from other nodes in the cluster.
+Your cluster may temporarily return "not found" for objects that are currently being handed off (see our page on [[Eventual Consistency]] for more details on these scenarios, in particular how the system behaves while the failed node is not part of the cluster).

 ## Node Name Changed